orktopus/build-react-homepage/README.md

 Remember to do "npm run build" __before__ you deploy to Azure, to ensure your latest changes are deployed.

-**Step 4: Install Azure App Extension** :
+**Step 4: Install Azure Storage Extension** :

 1. From "View" Menu, select "Extensions"
-2. Search and install "Azure App Service" extension
+2. Search and install "Azure Storage" extension

 **Step 5: Sign In to your Azure account**:
-Once the extension is installed, log into your Azure account - in the Activity Bar, click on the Azure logo to show the AZURE APP SERVICE explorer.
+Once the extension is installed, log into your Azure account - in the Activity Bar, click on the Azure logo to show the Azure storage extension.
 Click Sign in to Azure... and follow the instructions.

 **Step 6: Deploy the website to azure**:

-1. In the AZURE APP SERVICE explorer, click the blue up arrow icon to deploy your app to Azure.
+1. From the Explorer section in VSCode, right click on the "build" directory and click "Deploy to Static Website".
-2. Choose "Create New Web App"
+2. Choose "Create New Storage Account"
-3. Type a unique name for your app (without spaces), such as <your-name>-homepage
+3. Type a unique name for your storage account (using only lower case letters and digits)
 4. Choose a location in a region near you or near other services you may need to access.
-5. Choose your Node.js version, LTS is recommended.
-6. Choose the directory you have currently open (build-react-homepage)
-7. Click Yes when prompted to update your configuration to run npm install on the target server.
-Your app is then deployed.
-8. Click yes to "Always deploy the workspace....", so that next time you change your website, the changes are automatically deployed to Azure
+5. Choose index.html for starting page
+6. Leave error page blank
-9. Once the deployment completes, click Browse Website in the prompt to view your freshly deployed website.
+7. Once the deployment completes, click Browse Website in the prompt to view your freshly deployed website.

 Congratulations!
 Your website is now deployed!
 Share it with a friend or a fellow coder to your right or left.
 And check out their website too!